facebook/create-react-app/README.md

     logo.svg
 ```

-No configuration or complicated folder structures, just the files you need to build your app.
+No configuration or complicated folder structures, just the files you need to build your app.<br>
 Once the installation is done, you can run some commands inside the project folder:

 ### `npm start`